 This is a guest post by Adam Costa.

-For me, it was my home for three months as I served burgers and fries by day and hiked the vast landscape in the afternoons and weekends.
+For me, it was my home for three months as I served burgers and fries by day and hiked the vast landscape in the afternoons and on weekends.
 I lived in Tuolumne Meadows, located along the eastern portion of Yosemite in California.

 Most visitors to Yosemite only flock to Yosemite Valley to see the park’s most popular attractions: Half Dome (a large granite dome carved in half by glaciers) and Yosemite Falls (North America’s tallest waterfall).
 Yet there is much more to the valley than just those two places.
 Tuolumne is the perfect place to hike in peace and quiet without overflowing crowds of tourists.